iraiyan/obelisk/guides/app-deploy/README.md

 then `sudo nixos-rebuild switch`.

-The NixOS [download page](https://nixos.org/nixos/download.html) has a section called "VirtualBox appliances".
-Download that as the target system.
+The NixOS [download page](https://nixos.org/nixos/download.html) has a section called "VirtualBox".
+Download the file as the target system.
 The author used the 19.09 `.ova` file.

 With the downloaded file, open VirtualBox and import the `.ova` file: